Childhood Immunisation Program: Frequently asked questions

 - Why is it important for Aboriginal or Torres Strait Islander children to be vaccinated on time?

-- Do Aboriginal or Torres Strait Islander children need extra immunisations?
+- Do Aboriginal or Torres Strait Islander children in SA need extra immunisations?

 - Why do Aboriginal or Torres Strait Islander children need the extra hepatitis A vaccines?